Frequently Asked Questions

 Time Zone Sensitivity

-Somalia follows East Africa Time (EAT, UTC+3).
+Somalia follows East Africa Time (EAT, UTC+3) year-round with no Daylight Saving Time observed.
+The timezone has remained constant since December 31, 1956.
 Recommended messaging hours:

 Phone Numbers Options and SMS Sender Types for Somalia